sunpy/sunpy-SEP/SEP-0002-revised.md

 The Steering Committee can change a Project Member's status to emeritus.
 Emeritus Project Members will continue to be listed on the website.
 Emeritus Project Members are not able to participate in votes.
-An emeritus member may request to be marked as active at any time if they feel they are making contributions.
+An emeritus member may declare themselves to be active again at any time if they feel they are making contributions.

-## Removing Project Members
+### Removing Project Members

 In exceptional circumstances, it may be necessary to remove someone from the Project Members against their will.
 A vote of the Project membership must be held to remove a Project Member.